briandenicola/password-vault/README.md

       * Add Single-page Application.
       * Redirect URIs will be the URI of the domain name hosting UI and any testing URIs like http://localhost:8080
    * No Client Secrets
-   * Grant 'Password.All' Scope as a delegated role under API Permissions
+   * Grant passwordvault-api's 'Password.All' Scope as a delegated role under API Permissions
    * Enterprise Application Settings
       * Require User Assignment
       * Visible To Users: true